 The battery is the energy storage and central element of our electric vehicle.
-With a self-developed Battery Management System (BMS), it takes up a large share of the total weight of the vehicle, which is why it must be installed as low to he ground as possible.
+With a self-developed Battery Management System (BMS), it takes up a large share of the total weight of the vehicle, which is why it must be installed as low to the ground as possible.
 We manufacture the battery from 280 individual LiPo cells ourselves, and reach an operating voltage of over 580 volts.
-The possibility of energy recovery during braking helps us increase the efficiency of the vehicle and save weight.
+The possibility of energy recovery during braking helps us to increase the efficiency of the vehicle and save weight.

 The power electronics form the interface between the battery and the motors.
 It regulates the applied currents and voltages on the motors, and thus the output power, depending on the driver's request.
 These were developed and manufactured in the 2016 season by KA-RaceIng members through numerous theses.

 Safety and Cooling System

 In our racecar, we install a series of monitoring, maintenance, and diagnostic devices to detect potential errors.
 In addition, we prevent overheating by active cooling of the battery, the power electronics, and the motors.

 Since the 2015 season our electric car is characterized by the so-called Dual-X-Drive.
 This is due to the arrangement of our engine-gear unit, and its rotation about two axes in the vehicle, to minimize losses in the drive train.